 1. Fridtjof Nansen

-In his later years, he went on to win a Nobel Peace Prize.
+In his later years, this famous explorer went on to win a Nobel Peace Prize.
 Although not for his arctic travels but for his work benefitting displaced victims of World War I and related conflicts.

 You gotta love a gal who spends her fortune on exploration instead of shoes!